codistryNhan/DataAnalyticsVisualization/06-api/1_spaceX/README.md

 # Intro to APIs

 ### Goal
-Get acquainted to making requests and displaying the data in json.
+*Get acquainted to making requests and displaying the data in json.*

-*Use **'requests'** library to send requests*
+*Use **'requests'** library to send requests* 1.Explore SpaceX API documentation
+2.Retrieve and print data for 'all launchpads' 3.Retrieve and print data for 'one launchpads'

 1.Explore SpaceX API documentation [https://github.com/r-spacex/SpaceX-API/wiki]